Milofow/Milofow/Research/UX.md

 <br>

-Aside from the usability tests, I'm also going to do an A/B test, so I created an extra screen from the prototype to let my subject prefer one.
+Aside from the usability tests, I'm also going to do an A/B test, so I created an extra screen from the prototype to let my subjects prefer one.
 <table>
   <tr>
     <td><img width="1440" src="https://user-images.githubusercontent.com/73555911/147965828-463fe25b-d758-4aa7-ad85-b239321a4a0c.png"></td>